About Us and What We Do

 Use this site to learn more about Washington domestic violence laws and processes.
 If you have been accused of domestic violence find out exactly what lies ahead.
 Be prepared to combat no contact orders, removal from your home and the stigma of being labeled a DV batterer.

-Our offices are located in Seattle, Washington, and we help those entangled in the Washington domestic violence (DV) system throughout the entire state including but not limited to the following jurisdictions:
+Our offices are located in Seattle, Washington, and we help those entangled in the Washington domestic violence (DV) system throughout the entire state.

 Arrested or Facing a DV Arrest in Washington?

 Domestic violence cases move rapidly.
 If you only read five pages on this website make sure you know the following.